 Hmm… that’s odd.
 I knew home prices had rebounded some over the years – but to pre-housing crisis levels?
 And in a state that was absolutely decimated economically with a double-digit unemployment rate?

 So, I did some research.
-And, sure enough, the U.S. home price indexes showed that this was not just a one-state phenomenon – housing prices have now surpassed pre-crisis levels.
-Maybe not in every single market, but in most major markets and at a national level.
+And, sure enough, the U.S. home price index showed that this was not just a one-state phenomenon – housing prices have now far surpassed pre-crisis levels nationally.

-Digging in further, I found that Wells Fargo, one of the largest banking institutions in the country, was indeed offering mortgages with minuscule 3% down payments.
-Not only that, but they were offering them at amounts up to $417,000 to those with a FICO score as low as 620!
+Dozens of banks are offering mortgages with minuscule 3% or 5% down payments.
+Not only that, but they are offering them for amounts over $500,000 and to those with a FICO credit score as low as 620!

 This isn’t as bad as the zero-down, “anyone can choose their own amount” policies of Countrywide Mortgage and a few other kamikaze financial institutions back in 2007, but it’s not far off.

 If you’ll remember, what really got us into trouble previously was the fact that people were defaulting on mortgages that they could not afford.
 Naturally, the higher the percentage of your income that you put towards your home, the higher your risk of default should that income become interrupted.
-Average housing costs are at $19,984 annually.
-That’s 33% of total expenses, which is a risky high level, and many families are at levels far higher.
+Average housing costs in the U.S. are at $22,624 annually.
+That’s 33.8% of average total household expenses, which is a risky high level (and growing).
+Many families are at levels far higher.

 Vanished home equity and defaults on high-risk mortgages is what led to a domino effect and a whole mess of shadiness-coming-to-light that led to financial institutions going under, mass layoffs, bailouts, and more.
-Some of that shadiness was eliminated due to Dodd-Frank, but Republicans recently rolled back much of the protections.
+Some of that shadiness was eliminated due to Dodd-Frank, but Republicans rolled back most of those protections.

-Corporate risk aside, the underlying household economics this time around aren’t really much different than they were 8 years ago, if not worse.
+Corporate risk aside, the underlying household economics this time around aren’t really much different than they were 8 years ago.
 And that’s worrisome.
 What will happen when the inevitable next recession happens and the layoffs start rolling in again?

 I think housing bubble 2.0 is here.
 And by my estimation, the next housing crash is not a matter of “if”, but “when”.